 - vii.
-Any other telecoms provider for works to specifically licensed mobile telecoms infrastructure which they own; - viii.
+Any other telecoms provider for works to specifically licensed mobile telecoms infrastructure which they own. - viii.
 Any independent Distribution Network Operator for works to electricity infrastructure they own.

-Where fees are payable directly to a sub-contractor appointed by a statutory undertaker, and where the Authority does not have the option of appointing a contractor itself, and where the statutory undertaker's procurement process for selecting the named sub-contractor complies with any obligations under the Utilities Contracts Regulations 2016, then the named sub-contractor shall be treated as a statutory undertaker for the purpose of this rule.
+Where fees are payable directly to a sub-contractor appointed by a statutory undertaker, and where the Authority does not have the option of appointing a contractor itself, and where the statutory undertaker's procurement process for selecting the named sub-contractor complies with all relevant obligations, then the named sub-contractor shall be treated as a statutory undertaker for the purpose of this rule.